jhnwllr/gbif-dbscan-outliers/README.md

 It was inspired by this blog post: https://www.oreilly.com/content/clustering-geolocated-data-using-spark-and-dbscan/

 The end result will be a table of outliers (probably around 1M-300K depending on the settings).
+Running on all Animal, Plant, and Funig occurrunces (species with <20K unique points) takes around 1 hour.

 ## Build this project